 The TGA assessed claim is not a recommendation by the TGA and does not advocate that a medicine with the claim is better for a person than other medicines without the claim.

-The TGA assessed claim is not mandatory, and therefore not all medicines whose efficacy has been assessed will display it.
+The TGA assessed claim is not mandatory, and therefore not all medicines whose efficacy has been assessed mau display it.